 The School of Business will be students’ preferred choice for a high-quality business education delivered in a liberal-arts environment.

-The School of Business graduates ethically-aware prospective business and civic leaders who are articulate communicators, effective team members, and skilled critical thinkers and problem solvers.
+The School of Business graduates ethically-aware prospective business and civic leaders who are effective communicators, team leaders, critical thinkers, and problem solvers.

 - Student Learning

 - Faculty use effective pedagogies to address the varied learning styles of students.

 - Assignments, projects, and other learning activities reinforce the development of creative and critical-thinking skills, effective communication skills, technological proficiency, ethical awareness, and life-long learning.